 “Were his policies good or bad?”
 “I'll have to reserve judgment on that.
 It's too soon to know.”

 The court granted a judgment in favor of the plaintiffs.

 the judgment of the court

 I won a judgment against the bank.
 See More

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'judgment.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'judgment.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 : a judgment in favor of a creditor for the balance of a debt that is not satisfied in full by the security

 especially: such a judgment following a mortgage foreclosure

 : a judgment that leaves nothing further to be done on a matter except execution